 SEE THE GATE TO KOTOR & CLIMB THE FORTRESS WALL

-As I mentioned earlier (or if you read other sources), you know that the old town is surrounded by a thick fortress wall which is 4.5 km long.
-To get inside the Old town you need to find one of three gates:
+As I mentioned earlier, Kotor’s old town is surrounded by a thick fortress wall which is 4.5 km long.
+And that wall has three different gates.
+You can enter the Old town through one of those gates:

 Sea gate – this is the main entrance to the town.
 Most people enter through this gate.

 River gates – located in the northern part of the town near the river Shkurda.
 You can enter through a beautiful arch bridge.

 Gurdich Gate – near the Gurdich River in the southern part.